Liv AlUla Jayco

 Liv AlUla Jayco (UCI Code: LIV) is a women's professional cycling team based in Australia which competes in the UCI Women's World Tour and other elite women's events throughout the world.

 After being sponsored by Orica for five years, the team secured sponsorship from Mitchelton Wineries and Scott bicycles, and was known as Mitchelton–Scott, from 2018 to 2020.
+Since merging with Liv Racing TeqFind ahead of the 2024 season, the team's title sponsors have been Liv, a sub-brand of Giant Bicycles, AlUla, a city in Saudi Arabia, and Jayco, a recreational vehicle manufacturer.